khalido/khalido.org/src/content/blog/snowflake-data-tour-syd-aug23.md

 [Coalesce hands on guide](https://guides.coalesce.io/foundations/#0)
 * skipped as its just a straightforward no code data join+transformations

-> 1. In the Column Editor on the right hand side of the screen, select Data Type and Transform under Attributes.
-Clarify the Data Type as STRING and enter the transformation `UPPER({{SRC}})`in the Transform field.

-Code is easier tha

 ## LLM's inside snowflake

 tl;dr: run your own llm or a partner llm all inside snowflake on top of you data